 - a proposal for transportation arrangements and drop-off points when a child leaves one parent to visit the other

-- When your child turns 14, she may choose who she wants to live with, and she may request a change in custody once every two years thereafter.
+When your child turns 14, she/he may choose who she/he wants to live with, and she/he may request a change in custody once every two years thereafter.

 You'll need to visit the Superior Court in the custodial parent's county of residence and fill out a petition for change of custody.
 At the hearing you'll need to offer proof that you've recently noticed a material change in family circumstance that directly affects your son's interest and well-being.
 Minor changes only in living condition will not persuade a judge to approve a new custody decision.